Deaerator Tank, Types, Working Principle in Detail

 1. What is the function of deaerator?

-The function of the deaerator to treated boiler feed water.
+The function is to treat boiler feed water.
 It removes oxygen dissolved in water prior to use as feed in the boiler.
-Additionally, it acts as a storage for feed water in case of failure of supply of water from the reserviour
+Additionally, it acts as a storage for feed water in case of failure of supply of water from the reservoir

 2. Why are deaerators placed at height?

-Net positive suction head available is required by the feedwater pump which are placed typically on the ground level and hence to provide that, deaerator is placed at a height.
+Net positive suction head available is required by the feedwater pump which are placed typically on the ground level and hence to provide that, they are placed at a height.

 2. What are the types of Deaerator?